dhellmann/pymotw-3/source/unittest/index.rst

 ====================

-Tests, as defined by ``unittest``, have two parts: code to manage test dependencies (called "fixtures"), and the test itself.
+Tests, as defined by ``unittest``, have two parts: code to manage test dependencies (called *fixtures*), and the test itself.
 Individual tests are created by subclassing ``TestCase`` and overriding or adding appropriate methods.
 For example,